 Medigap Plan N Excess Charges

 One major issue with Plan N is the excess charges that the policy doesn’t cover.
 Unlike Plans F and G, excess charges aren’t something Plan N covers.

 While this may be a downside to Plan N, beneficiaries must know most providers accept Medicare assignment and participate in the program.
 Recipients can easily avoid any excess charges by asking their healthcare provider if they accept Medicare assignment before their office visit.

 The Mayo Clinic is a facility that is well-known for not accepting Medicare assignment.
 However, patients should ask their provider before a visit to be sure.

 Sheryl explains to her agent that she rarely visits the doctors’ office.
 Due to this, she doesn’t feel it’s necessary to go with a Plan G or F.

-Her agent explained to her that if she’s will to pay some copays than she’ll save somewhere around 30% on her premiums.
+Her agent explained to her that if she’s will to pay some copays, then she’ll save somewhere around 30% in monthly bills.

-With Plan N, Sheryl’s inpatient care deductible will be covered 100%.
+With Plan N, Sheryl’s inpatient care deductible has 100% coverage.

 Let’s say Sheryl has met her deductible for the year.
 If her doctor doesn’t accept Medicare assignment, they can charge an additional 15% of the total Medical costs above the approved Medicare amount.